 Read the news release that went out on 1 February 2023 to announce both projects and find out more about Mass Transit on the Cambridge Autonomous Rapid Transport project page.
 Both project pages will be updated as the work progresses.

-Project Connector
+Connector

-Key to the project is engagement with Stagecoach: providing a self-driving service run by an existing operator and including its staff and management, ticketing, and payment mechanisms.
-A key objective of the project is to assess the commercial viability and challenges in operating self-driving passenger services as a transport mode that integrates with the wider transport eco-system.
-The inclusion of an existing transport operator as a project partner with associated knowledge transfer will offer critical insights between all the project partners and provide an opportunity to continue service operations beyond the project on a commercial basis.
-Key external stakeholders will be engaged to ensure relevant insights are shared to help define future strategy and regulation and help accelerate similar deployments elsewhere.
+Assessing the commercial viability and challenges of operating self-driving passenger services as a mode of transport integrating with the wider transport eco-system, contributes to several project objectives.
+Using an existing operator as a partner, with their associated knowledge, will provide critical insights between all project partners and provide an opportunity to continue service operations beyond the project on a commercial basis.
+External stakeholders will also be engaged to ensure insights are shared to help define future strategy and regulation and accelerate similar deployments elsewhere.